 Predatory lending practices are everywhere and can affect all consumers, no matter who you are or what your financial situation is.
 Predatory lenders are just that, predatory.
 They prey upon anyone and everyone looking for a loan.
-Their specialty is, of course, those is desperate financial situations, but it’s important that all consumers are weary of the lenders they choose to do business with.
+Their specialty is, of course, those in desperate financial situations, but all consumers must be weary of the lenders they choose to do business with.

 The best way you can protect yourself against predatory lending is to be as informed as possible about your rights as a borrower as well as the common practices of these types of lenders.
 Predatory lending is not a new idea which means we have a pretty good idea of what to be on the lookout for and how we can defend ourselves against them.
 Here are the most common practices of predatory lenders.